Monish-Kumar-D/Best-Buy-the-web-app/README.md

 #### Description: Best buy is a web based application which is a Shopping site which is used to buy the products that the seller offers to the sell.
 This web application is developed using python,javascript,sql,html,css and flask with jinja.

 ## Introduction:
-I am Monish Kumar from TamilNadu,India and this is my CS50 Final Project.

 This is a web based application which uses python and javascript for programming with sql database (sqlite3),Markup Languages(HTML,CSS) and Flask with jinja.